Now that school has been in full swing for a couple of weeks…

 You can find my tally sheets (which you can customize to meet your needs) in my TPT store HERE.

 With my older students (3rd through 5th grade) I experimented with some of them tracking their own data last school year.
 They always watched me tally and they did not like it when their tallies included dashes (-) instead of check marks!!
 I already had a habit of sharing their daily percentages with them; it was time to start letting them track the data.
 Obviously, we couldn’t track every skill or sound.
 For articulation students, I gave them choices and let them track one sound in one context.
-My language students tracked their specific language goal when appropriate or tracked a specific skill they needed to improve.
+My language students tracked their specific language goal, when appropriate, or they tracked 1 specific skill.

 Some results are shown below: